Agoric/documentation/main/ertp/api/amount-math.md

 ## LocalAmountMath

-We encourage you to make and use `LocalAmountMath`, a local and thus synchronous version of `AmountMath`.
+We encourage you to make and use local and thus synchronous versions of `AmountMaths`.
-Their local or remote status is the only different between the two types; each has the same methods, the same kinds (`MathKind.NAT`, etc.) and the same one-to-one relationship with a `mint`, `issuer`, and `brand`.
+Their local or remote status is the only different between the two; each has the same methods, the same kinds (`MathKind.NAT`, etc.) and the same one-to-one relationship with a `mint`, `issuer`, and `brand`.
-If necessary, both a `LocalAmountMath` and an `AmountMath` can exist and be associated with the same `mint`, `issuer`, and `brand` **tyg todo This last is a guess on my part.
-Correct?**.
+Both a local `amountMath` and a remote `amountMath` can exist and be associated with the same `mint`, `issuer`, and `brand`.

+The advantage of making and using a local `amountMath` is that it's synchronous.

 ## makeLocalAmountMath(issuer)
 - `issuer`: `{issuer}`
 Returns: `{ AmountMath }`

-Creates and returns a local (synchronous) Amount Math object.
-The new `localAmountMath` has a one-to-one relationship with the `issuer`, and thus also to the `brand` and `mint` in one-to-one
+Creates and returns a local (synchronous) `amountMath` object.
+The new local copy has the same many-to-one relationship with the original's `issuer`, and thus also to the original's `brand` and `mint`.
 ```js
 import { makeLocalAmountMath } from '@agoric/ertp';
 const quatloosAmountMath = await makeLocalAmountMath(quatloosIssuer);